Peravallur: Neighborhoods

-(Kolathur, Chennai), Agaram, Ponniammanmedu, Periyar Nagar, Thiru.
+Kolathur, Agaram, Ponniammanmedu, Periyar Nagar, Thiru.
 Vi.
 Ka.
 Nagar, Jawahar Nagar, Sembium, Villivakkam and Perambur are some of the important neighborhoods of Peravallur.
 Paper Mills road, KC Garden, SRP koil street (North) and Ram nagar streets are some of the important roads that connect nearby areas.
 SRP Colony, Balaji Nagar, Ram Nagar, Lakshmanan Nagar are some of the important subneighborhoods of Peravallur.

 Place of Worship

 Church

 Risen Christ Church, which is located on Paper Mills road, Peravallur.